varunyn/sonarQube_workshop/README.md

-# On-prem Weblogic migration to Cloud Workshop
+# Continuous Inspection with Sonar Qube

 ## About this Workshop